apprentice-code/resources/README.md

 - [ ] Create a Slack account
 - [ ] Create a Zoom account
 - [ ] Create a Github account
-- [ ] Download text editor for coding
 - [ ] Schedule your weekly mentor meetings

 ### 1. Creating a Slack Account